pavelsmaglo/tiny-planet/README.md

 python llm_app.py
 ```
 2. Enter a prompt and select the folder that contains the files you want processed.
 3. The model field is pre-filled with the example name/path `gemma-3-12b-it-Q4_K_M.gguf`.
-Change it if your model is located elsewhere or uses a different name.
+You can enter a model **name** that already exists in Ollama or provide a path to a local `.gguf` file.
+If a path is supplied, the app will register it as a model automatically.
 4. Pick the desired output format (text or docx) and click **Start** to begin the loop.
 After each iteration you will be asked whether you want to run again.

 Outputs are saved in a new `llm_output` folder within the selected directory.